Actions and Updates in your Inbox:

 What Can We Learn From Other Jurisdictions?

 • Most of Germany’s natural gas came from domestic fracking operations until public pressure, criticism from many NGOs, and support of opposition parties resulted in a moratorium and then law banning fracking in 2016.
+The energy crisis set off by Russia’s occupation of Ukraine has reignited discussion about fracking in Germany, but so far, the government and public seem to agree that fracking offers little benefit to the country while introducing significant risk.

 • Growing concerns about pollution and the occurrence of two small earthquakes in the mid 2000s culminated in the creation of fracking opposition group Frack Off and other protest movements in the United Kingdom.
 Scotland, Wales, and Northern Ireland have temporary or permanent moratoriums and, though government recently lifted a moratorium, in 2022, England sealed and abandoned its only two shale gas wells.